mcollard0/Lethologic_Anomia/PROGRESS.md

-# Migration Service - C++ to Python Conversion Progress
+# Lethologic Anomia - C++ to Python Conversion Progress

-This file tracks the progress of converting the C++ DICOM/HL7 Migration Service to Python.
+This file tracks the progress of converting the C++ DICOM/HL7 Migration Service to Python, now called Lethologic Anomia.

 ## Project Overview